Mahni

 Mahni is a village in Bhakkar District, Punjab, Pakistan.
 It is located at an elevation of 159 metres and lies near the boundary of districts Khushab and Jhang.
 A part of Mankera Tehsil, Mahni has a population of almost 30,000 and was given the status of a Union Council.

-Mahni is a dry desert with little vegetation and mostly thorny bushes over a breadth of 70 miles.
-The land is arid and depends upon the weather conditions.
+Mahni is located in dry desert terrain with little vegetation and mostly thorny bushes over a breadth of 70 miles.
+The land is arid and agriculture depends upon the weather conditions.
 Only grains are cultivated.

-The people mutually share a living tradition of values.

-There are many different kinds of castes in Mahni village.
-The Karloo caste is considered as the main caste of the village.
-Other castes include Kachela, Bhular, Bhatti, Bhidwal, Nai, Dirkhan, Syed, and Cheena, to name a few.
+The various castes in the village include Bhutta, Karlu Kachela, Bhular, Bhatti, Bhidwal, Nai, Dirkhan, Syed, and Cheena.

 Mahni has the following schools: Govt High School Mahni, Govt Girls Elementary School, Govt Boys Primary School.
 There is also a private school (Perwaz Public School).

 A mela at Darbar Hazrat Peer Shah Bakshana is held every year on 17–18 March.
 Mahni is also home to one of the largest camel farms in the region.